loveencounterflow/datamill/README.md

 > present in all file formats from which line-oriented data can be derived.
 For example, one can compress a
 > raster image to obtain a stream of bits with no discernible representation of lines of pixels; when
 > authoring an HTML page, it makes no difference for the rendering whether one puts each word on a line of
 > its own or else the entire HTML page, including styles and JS, on a single line.
-Form that point of view,
+From that point of view,
-> 'lines' are merely incidental to data and not essential at all.
+> 'lines' are merely optional and, where they do occur, often just incidental to data and not essential at
+> all.

 When working with source files (e.g. an HTML file) and its derivatives (e.g. the display of a browser), file paths and line numbers are important tools to keep track of which effects originated from which causes: